mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 #### Testing Data Sets are Acoustic Data Sets

-Here's a secret - testing data sets for the CSS *are* acoustic data sets.
+Here's a secret - testing data sets for the STT *are* acoustic data sets.
 And here's why.
 Think about it - an acoustic data set provides audio files, with transcriptions of the audio file content.
 As a result, an acoustic data set is ideal for testing because it includes audio files, and their actual content.

 Now, we have to be a bit careful, because it's easy to confuse your training and testing data sets because they are both acoustic data sets.
 So, as we create a second acoustic data set, we'll be sure to name it properly - with *testing* in it's name.